-Project: The project ”Emergency Accommodation Facilities’’ is implemented by the International Organization for Migration - Mission in Greece in cooperation with the Special Secretariat for the Protection of Unaccompanied Minors of the Ministry of Migration and Asylum.
+Project: The project ”Emergency Accommodation Facilities’’ is implemented by the International Organization for Migration - Mission in Greece in cooperation with the General Secretary for Vulnerable Persons and Institutional Protection of the Ministry of Migration and Asylum.
 The project is supported by the Swiss Contribution to reducing economic and social Disparities in the EU and the Hellenic Ministry of Migration and Asylum.

 Duration: 9 months (March 6th, 2023- December 5th, 2023)

-Implementing Actors: The Special Secretariat for the Protection of Unaccompanied Minors and The International Organization for Migration – Mission in Greece.
+Implementing Actors: The General Secretary for Vulnerable Persons and Institutional Protection and The International Organization for Migration – Mission in Greece.

 Additional Partnerships: In the framework of the Emergency Response Mechanism, for the operation of the Emergency Accommodation Facilities in Attika and Central Macedonia Regions, strong cooperation has been established with UNHCR and their implementing partners.

-On the initiative of the Special Secretariat for the Protection of Unaccompanied Minors, the measure of protective custody for Unaccompanied Minors (UMC) identified in the Greek territory in precarious living conditions has been abolished by law and for the operational enforcement the National Emergency Response Mechanism for Unaccompanied Minors (NERM) in precarious living conditions has been established, to safeguard children’s rights and ensure that they receive support in accordance with their best interests.
-The launch of the NERM was a joint initiative of the Special Secretary for the Protection of the Unaccompanied Minors in Greece (SSUAM) in cooperation with UNHCR, IOM and local Non-Governmental Organizations (NGOs) (i.e. ARSIS, METAdrasi, Network for Children's Rights (NRC)).
+On the initiative of the General Secretary for Vulnerable Persons and Institutional Protection, the measure of protective custody for Unaccompanied Minors (UMC) identified in the Greek territory in precarious living conditions has been abolished by law and for the operational enforcement the National Emergency Response Mechanism for Unaccompanied Minors (NERM) in precarious living conditions has been established, to safeguard children’s rights and ensure that they receive support in accordance with their best interests.
+The launch of the NERM was a joint initiative of the General Secretary for Vulnerable Persons and Institutional Protection in cooperation with UNHCR, IOM and local Non-Governmental Organizations (NGOs) (i.e. ARSIS, METAdrasi, Network for Children's Rights (NRC)).
 It also constitutes the first organized attempt to develop an effective mechanism for the identification and registration of UMCs, who were previously out of the national protection framework and their immediate placement into safe environments receiving a wide array of quality services.

 NERM serves as an appropriate immediate response protection and care mechanism for children living in precarious conditions, guaranteeing that a holistic reception system is in place for the unaccompanied children in Greece.
 As part of it, IOM is responsible for : a) Provision of shelter, food and Non Food Items (NFI) in child-appropriate emergency accommodation facilities already established and operated by IOM in mainland Greece b) Provision of care by qualified IOM staff including Case Management, conduction of Best Interest Assessments and Healthcare Services in order to facilitate the placement to long-term care arrangements